pass-me-dachips/gce/docmd/gcce.md

 the ack is either true or false, which means acknowoledged, the sig is the signall. read signal to learn more. the oid is the oid you specified. the code is aleays 0 and the payload is always an object

+the reponse can only be in 2 status codes code_1 which is httml status 400 and code_0 which is html status 200

+request payload can be array, object or string but must be encdoed using json.stringify